Public-Source Fraud Intelligence — Local, State, Federal

 Example Matters

-An excluded individual is removed as an officer from a healthcare entity.
-Within months, a new LLC is formed at the same address, with a family member listed as the registered agent.
-The new entity begins billing Medicaid.
+Excluded individual removed as officer.
+Months later, a new LLC at the same address with a family member as registered agent begins billing Medicaid.

 Who We Serve